Skip to main content

 cd test-db

 To make it simple, use sqlite and create/apply the default migrations.
-This DB Service is exposed on port 5042:
+This DB Application is exposed on port 5042:

 ?
 Where would you like to create your project? .

 ?
-What database do you want to use?
-SQLite
+Which kind of application do you want to create? @platformatic/db

 ?
 Do you want to create default migrations? yes